 As Vocus Group’s Technologist for Network Automation & OSS, Tom Noot executes the organisation’s strategic architecture, change and delivery of digital and network transformation.

-He sat down with ADAPT’s Senior Analyst, Peter Hind, to discuss how Vocus Group has been delivering connectivity through fibre in metro and regional Australia and is expanding internationally.
+At ADAPT’s Connected Cloud and DC Edge event, he sat down with ADAPT’s Senior Analyst, Peter Hind, to discuss how Vocus Group has been delivering connectivity through fibre in metro and regional Australia and is expanding internationally.

 In 2020, Vocus Group has supported data centre backend connectivity to cloud, macrofibre for hyperscale organisations, and security and HR solutions through SD-WAN.